paxplot/paxplot/docs/source/advanced_usage.rst

 Change Number of Ticks
 ----------------------
-By default, paxplot chooses evenly-spaced ticks between the upper and lower limits of a plotted data.
+By default, paxplot chooses evenly-spaced ticks between the upper and lower limits of the plotted data.
 You can change that option!

 .. code-block:: python